MiguelBCosta/OpenSteelSeries.Sonar.Sdk/OpenSteelSeries.Sonar.Sdk/docs/README.md

-﻿# OpenSteelSeries.Sonar.SDK
+﻿# OpenSteelSeries.Sonar.Sdk

-**OpenSteelSeries.Sonar.SDK** is a library that provides a straightforward way to communicate with the SteelSeries Sonar API.
+**OpenSteelSeries.Sonar.Sdk** is a library that provides a straightforward way to communicate with the SteelSeries Sonar API.
 This library allows you to interact with your SteelSeries Sonar devices, change operation modes, adjust device volume, mute/unmute the microphone, change device profiles, and retrieve the status of these features.

 ## Installation

-You can install the `OpenSteelSeries.Sonar.SDK` library via NuGet Package Manager or .NET CLI.
+You can install the `OpenSteelSeries.Sonar.Sdk` library via NuGet Package Manager or .NET CLI.

 ### NuGet Package Manager

 1. Open the NuGet Package Manager in Visual Studio.
-2. Search for "OpenSteelSeries.Sonar.SDK."
+2. Search for "OpenSteelSeries.Sonar.Sdk."
 3. Select the package and click "Install."

 ### .NET CLI